 Editor’s Note to Google / Yahoo Searchers: Welcome!
 If you’ve found this page because you’re searching for weblogs about the Iraq conflict, you’ve come to the right place.
 Or at least, a right place.
 If you are new to the world of weblogs, then a double-welcome to you: you are about to discover one of the most rewarding information sources in existence today.
 We aren’t professional journalists (well, most of us) — but sometimes that’s a good thing!

 I am N.Z.
 Bear, and this is my humble weblog.
 The post you see below is from a grand experiment in which webloggers from the pro- and anti- sides came together for a structured debate to exchange ideas and argue their respective positions.
-I coordinated the pro-war side of the debate, and Stand Down: The Left-Right Blog Opposing an Invasion of Iraq coordinated the anti-war side.
+I coordinated the pro-war side of the debate, and Down: The Left-Right Blog Opposing an Invasion of Iraq coordinated the anti-war side.
 The debate had several parts:

 The Call for Questions

 If you just want to cut to the chase, I suggest going right to the answers, as that’s where you’ll find the actual arguments made by myself, and many, many other webloggers.

 If you are looking for more up-to-the-minute news, I highly recommend The Command Post, a collaborative weblog being updated continuously, 24×7, with the latest breaking stories on the conflict.

 And of course, I hope you’ll check my own front page for my latest take on recent events, and browse the sidebar for my past “greatest hits”.
 And if you don’t find what you are looking for, feel free to drop me a line and I’ll try to point you in the right direction.

 A few weeks back I proposed a cross-blog debate on Iraq.
 I’m pleased to announce that the folks at Stand Down: The Left-Right Blog Opposing an Invasion of Iraq have agreed to coordinate the anti-war side of the debate.
 And so: the game is on!